 Watt hours are calculated by multiplying the battery’s voltage by the amp hours (Amp hours x voltage = watt hour).
 For example, 48V x 10 Ah = 480 Wh.

 Most ebike batteries are 24, 36, 48, or 52 volts.
 Amp hours are usually 10-20Ah.
-An ebike battery will have a capacity of 250-700Wh, on average.
+An average ebike battery has around 200-700Wh.
 Larger and smaller batteries are also available.
-An average ebike battery has around 400-500Wh.

 Most electric bike tourists need at least 50 miles (80km) of range.
-75-100 miles (120-160km) is ideal.
+75-100 miles (120-160km) is better.
 This amount of range will allow you to ride all day.
+For touring, you should have a battery with at least 400Wh.

 For bike touring, it’s a good idea to bring two batteries.
 When one dies, you can swap it out for the other.
 Two 400w-600w batteries will give you plenty of range for a full day of riding in most cases.
 Even if you’re using the highest pedal assist setting, 800-1000w of power should take you 60 miles or 100km.
 If you use a lower pedal assist setting, this amount of power should take you up to 100 miles or 160 km.

+On most ebikes, the batteries are mounted on the downtube, on the seat tube, or under the rear rack.
+Some ebikes have space to mount two batteries.
 The best location for a battery is in the center of the bike as low as possible.
 Having the heavy battery in the center helps to maintain the bike’s center of gravity.
 You won’t feel the weight as much.
 The bike’s handling won’t be affected as much by the weight of the battery.

 How to Choose the Best Electric Bike for Touring?

 If you need more power, you could choose an ebike with a larger 500w or 750w motor.
 If you want the option to not pedal at times, you could also choose a bike with a throttle control.
 Keep in mind that an e-bike with a larger motor or a throttle may not be legal in some countries.
-If it’s legal where you plan to tour, you won’t have any issues.

 How to Prepare Your E-bike for a Bike Tour

 First, you’ll have to add some racks to carry your gear.
 Most e-bikes can handle racks and panniers.
 Many e-bikes have a built-in rear rack.
 If you don’t want to use a rear rack, you can also use bikepacking bags or a trailer.
-I’ll talk more about luggage in the following section.

-You may need to install new rims and spokes to make the wheels strong enough to handle the extra weight of your gear.
 You might also choose to swap out the tires.
 Maybe you want wider tires for more traction on rough surfaces.
 Most touring bikes come with tires that are at least 35mm wide.
 Maybe you want puncture-resistant tires.
 When choosing tires, make sure they are rated to handle e-bike speeds.
 Some tires come with an ‘e-bike compatible’ marking.

 Luggage for E-bike touring

 Most e-bike tourists use racks and panniers for carrying luggage.
 Pretty much every e-bike has eyelets for mounting a rear rack.
-Many e-bikes feature a rear rack that is built into the frame.
-Some models also have mounting points for a front rack.
+Some e-bikes have a built-in rack.
+Many models also have mounting points for a front rack.
 Panniers provide plenty of space for storing gear.
+You can also use bikepacking bags for storing more gear.
+For more info on luggage, check out my guide to bikepacking bags vs panniers.

-Another luggage option that is popular among electric bike tourists is a cargo trailer.
-You can mount a trailer to any bike, regardless of the design.
+Another luggage option is a cargo trailer.
+You can mount a trailer to any e-bike.
 Trailers can handle a large amount of weight.
 Some models have a capacity of up to 100 pounds.
 A trailer is a great place to carry your heavy spare batteries.
+For more info, check out my guide to bike cargo trailers.

-The Best Electric Touring Bikes for Long Distance Touring
+The Best Electric Touring Bikes for Touring

 These days, there are hundreds of electric bikes on the market.
 There aren’t very many that are designed for long-distance touring.
 A few of the best electric touring bikes include:

-Trek Allant 7s+
+- Trek Allant 7s+

-Cannondale Tesoro Neo X3
+- Cannondale Tesoro Neo X3

-Ride1Up Prodigy XR
+- Ride1Up Prodigy XR

-Dost Kope
+- Dost Kope

-Bulls Lacuba EVO E8
+- Bulls Lacuba EVO E8

-Bulls E-Stream EVO 3 27.5 Plus
+- Bulls E-Stream EVO 3 27.5 Plus

-Cube Kathmandu
+- Cube Kathmandu

-Rad Rover 6 Plus
+- Rad Rover 6 Plus

-Riese & Müller Superdelite
+- Riese & Müller Superdelite

-Riese & Müller Delite GT Nuvinci
+- Riese & Müller Delite GT Nuvinci

-Riese & Müller Charger Touring
+- Riese & Müller Charger Touring

 Conversion Kits for Electric Touring Bikes